SFDO-Tooling/Metecho/CONTRIBUTING.md

 `docker-compose run --no-deps web [command]`.
 In some cases, such as for migrations or a Django shell, you will want to omit the `--no-deps` flag.

-You shouldn\'t need to run any other setup tasks; the Docker images will take care of setting up a database and installing Python and JS dependencies for you.
+You shouldn't need to run any other setup tasks; the Docker images will take care of setting up a database and installing Python and JS dependencies for you.

 When you change Python or JS dependencies, you will need to rebuild the Docker